 It is discrimination to treat transsexual people less favourably for being absent from work because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were absent because they were ill or injured.
 Medical procedures for gender reassignment such as hormone treatment cannot be treated as a ‘lifestyle’ choice.

 For the purposes of the Act ‘race’ includes colour, nationality and ethnic or national origins.
 A racial group can be made up of two or more different racial groups (eg Black Britons).
 For information about discrimination relating to languages used at work see our new article here.
+It was confirmed in 2014 that immigration status does not equate to race.
+A Tribunal claimant claimed that immigration status and nationality are intimately asociated and that discrimination on the grounds of the former should be treated as discrimination on the grounds of the later – but the Court of Appeal rejected this argument.

 Religion and/or religious or philosophical belief